Astra Planeta – When the Greek Gods Were Planets

 Saturn – 886 million miles (1.4 billion kilometers)

-Now, I know you’re all wondering, if the Astra Planta, the five planets known to the ancient Greeks are named after Greek gods, why then, do they all have Ancient Roman names?
+” If the Astra Planta, (which the Romans referred to as the Stella Errante) the five planets known to the ancient Greeks are named after Greek gods, why then do they all have Ancient Roman names?

 Mercury – Hermes

-Ancient Gods and Planets - Mercury(Greek Hermes) digital artwork by Mike Airlino.
+Ancient Gods and Planets - Mercury(Greek Hermes) digital artwork by Mike Synthwave.

-Ancient Gods and Planets – Mercury(Greek Hermes) digital artwork by Mike Airlino.
+Ancient Gods and Planets – Mercury(Greek Hermes) digital artwork by Mike Synthwave.

-The planet Mercury (roman), the smallest planet in our Solar System and the closest to the Sun, is named after the Greek god Hermes, messenger of the gods and the protector of, travellers, thieves, merchants, and orators.
+The planet Mercury, the smallest planet in our Solar System and the closest to the Sun, is named after the Greek god Hermes, messenger of the gods and the protector of, travellers, thieves, merchants, and orators.

 He moves swiftly between the worlds of the living and the dead, aided by his winged sandals, so you can see, it’s no coincidence he was chosen to depict the fastest moving planet.